Novuh-Bot/Custodian/README.md

 <b>License Notice</b>

-A portion of this bot has been built using [An Idiot's Guide Guidebot](https://github.com/AnIdiotsGuide/guidebot-class), published under the following license.
+A portion of this bot has been built using [An Idiot's Guide Guidebot](https://github.com/AnIdiotsGuide/guidebot-class) and [Misaki](https://github.com/YorkAARGH/Misaki), which are both published under the following license.

 ```
 MIT License